solmos/collaborating-test/README.md

 # collaborating-test
-Testing how we could collaborate with Rmarkdown
+Testing how we could collaborate with Rmarkdown.

+This is a line that was written in the collab branch in my local computer.